KevinFrax/Kevinvera1/README.md

-- 👋 Hi, I’m Kevin or @Kevinvera1 in github
+- 👋 Hi, I’m Kevin or @KevinFrax in github
 - ----------------------------------
 --->I am a developer of Xiaomi devices, I am from Mexico and also a great enthusiast in the world of development so I am supporting some Motorola phones.
 Regards